Jose-Sabater/P4President/README.md

 The input is open ended , so feel free to write whatever comes to your mind.

 Built using Large Language models and chaining between messages.
 GPT and langchain.
-Also using ChromaDB as vectorstore.
+Also using ChromaDB as vectorstore(in current version just as a placeholder).

 ## Usage
 python app.py